openlibraryenvironment/mod-rs/tools/reshare-dev-k8s/README.md

 While you're waiting you can get some port forwarding running to make Okapi and Postgres available where the ReShare scripts/configs expect it (on localhost and ports 9130 and 54321 respectively).
-Your k8s environment may have some way to persist this or set it while creating the cluster (as above) or you can have a few terminals running these:
+Your k8s environment may have some way to persist this or set it while creating the cluster (eg. you won't need this step if you've used the k3d command above) or you can have a few terminals running these:

 ```
 kubectl port-forward -n reshare svc/postgres 54321:5432